Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Minkowski, Chebyshev, cosine, Hamming, Pearson, and Mahalanobis.
 Often, domain-specific similarity metrics can be designed for use in specific problems.
-For example, when performing the record linkage tasks discussed in Chapter [Record Linkage], you can design a similarity metric that compares two first names and assigns them a high similarity (low distance) if they both map to the same canonical name, so that, for example, Sammy and Sam map to Samuel.
+For example, when performing the record linkage tasks discussed in Chapter [Record Linkage](#chap:link), you can design a similarity metric that compares two first names and assigns them a high similarity (low distance) if they both map to the same canonical name, so that, for example, Sammy and Sam map to Samuel.